“Uplink established, we’re good to go. Viv, can you hear us?”

 “Yes, of course!
 I’ll get on that.”

 “Good.
-In that case," the Subterranean says, closing his notebook one last time, “I think I have come to the end of my time here.
-Strictly speaking, I'm not supposed to tell you the verdict in full, but I will say you're far from the worst-kept department I've reviewed thus far."
+In that case,” the auditor says, closing his notebook one last time, “I think I have come to the end of my time here.
+Strictly speaking, I’m not supposed to tell you the verdict in full, but I will say you’re far from the worst-kept department I’ve reviewed thus far.”

 “Well, that’s a relief to hear…”